 If you’re like most of us, then you’ve probably sat through some pretty boring eLearning courses.
 Paragraphs of information, monotonous narration, and interactions that have you regurgitate what you’ve just read or heard.

 Many people spam-click the “next” button as quickly as possible and guess their way through the assessment questions to check the box and get back to their real work.

 This is what the eLearning industry refers to as “information dump” eLearning, a term popularized by Cathy Moore’s Map It.

-In this article, I’m going to share the approach that I’ve been using with high-value clients and teaching to people in my bootcamp to help them land some of the most competitive instructional design opportunities..
+In this article, I’m going to share the approach that I’ve been using with high-value clients and teaching to people in my Stand-Out Portfolio bundle of courses to help them land some of the most competitive instructional design opportunities..

 The result of this process is a story-driven, scenario-based experience that is memorable, engaging, and effective.